llafuente/esprima-ast-utils/Readme.md

 Shortcut: Search for given comment, and attachAfter

+* `str`: String is preferred if not possible remember that only Program can be attached, you may consider using `toProgram`

 #### `replace` (Object:node, String|Object:str)

 Shortcut: detach/attach

+* `str`: String is preferred if not possible remember that only Program can be attached, you may consider using `toProgram`

 #### `replaceComment` (Object:node, String:comment, String|Object:str)

 Shortcut: Search for a comment and replace

+* `str`: String is preferred if not possible remember that only Program can be attached, you may consider using `toProgram`